locationtech/geomesa/geomesa-tools/README.md

 `-f` or `--feature-name` The name of the SimpleFeatureType to be used.

 `-s` or `--sftspec` The SimpleFeatureType of the CSV or TSV file, this must match exactly with the number and order of columns and data formats in the file being ingested and must also include a default geometry field.
-If attempting to ingest files with explicit latitude and longitude columns, the sft spec must include a additional attribute beyond the number of columns in the file such as: `*geom:Point` in order for it to work.
+If attempting to ingest files with explicit latitude and longitude columns, the sft spec must include an additional attribute beyond the number of columns in the file such as: `*geom:Point` in order for it to work.

 `--datetime` The name of the field in the SFT specification that corresponds to the the *time* column.